 Keep in mind:

-We do not encourage applicants to try and create a topic driven essay that has a distinct theme.
+Do not try and create a topic driven essay that has a distinct theme.

 Instead, focus on telling your story and write about your path to medical school.